Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

         ]
     }
 ]
 ```

->**Note:** `PARAMS_TO` will be replaced at runtime, with the phone number the app user dials in.
-The app passes this number to the SDK which passes this number as a parameter in the `answer_url` request parameters.
+>**Note:** `PARAMS_TO` will be replaced at runtime with the phone number the app user dials in with.
+The app passes this number to the SDK, which passes this number as a parameter in the `answer_url` request parameters.
 The demo backend application takes that parameter and replaces it with the `PARAMS_TO` in this NCCO, on your behalf.
 To read more about passing parameters through `answer_url` [in this topic](/voice/voice-api/webhook-reference#answer-webhook-data-field-examples).

 #### Save the NCCO, and try it out!

 If you are already logged in, tap the "Call" button in the client app.
-A call will be placed from the app to the phone number you stated in the NCCO.
+A call will be placed from the app to the phone number you configured in the NCCO.

 ### 3.3.
 Create an Interactive Voice Response (IVR)